Vonng/pigsty/docs/PLAYBOOK.md

 > Pigsty use ansible playbook to install modules on nodes.

-Playbooks are used in Pigsty to install [modules](ARCH#modules) on nodes.
+Playbooks are used in Pigsty to install [modules](ARCH#modules) on nodes.To run playbooks, just treat them as executables.

-To run playbooks, just treat them as executables, e.g. run with `./install.yml`.
+e.g. run with `./install.yml`.

+## Playbooks

 Here are default playbooks included in Pigsty.